5 Things AMH Testing Can (and can’t) Tell You About Your Fertility

 It can’t tell you if you are infertile

 A low AMH level does not necessarily mean you cannot conceive naturally.
-In fact, no correlation between AMH levels and pregnancy rates have been found.
+No correlation between AMH levels and pregnancy rates has been found.
 However, as mentioned above, very low AMH levels are associated with entering menopause sooner.

 Because your fertility is influenced by so many different factors, no single test by itself can determine infertility.

 Even if you have normal AMH levels, your fertility can still be affected by other conditions.
-This is why, at Hertility, we never test AMH by itself—we always include it in a panel of up to 10 hormones.
+This is why, at Hertility, we do not test AMH by itself— it is taken into account along with other hormones (we test up to 10) alongside a detailed medical history, including age, symptoms, past or current health conditions, medication and lifestyle behaviours

-In order to assess for as many risk factors for infertility as possible, including screening for up to 18 health conditions, we test AMH alongside FSH, luteinising hormone, oestradiol, testosterone, prolactin and thyroid hormones.
+To assess for as many risk factors for infertility as possible, including screening for up to 18 health conditions, we test AMH alongside FSH, luteinising hormone, oestradiol, testosterone, prolactin and thyroid hormones

 Why can’t I get an AMH test on the NHS?